 Cost of Living Adjustments

-After you begin receiving your pension, a COLA (indexing) may be applied to your pension payments subject to the Plan’s ability to finance it.
+After you begin receiving your pension, a Cost of Living Adjustment (post-retirement indexing) may be applied to your pension payments subject to the Plan’s ability to finance it.
 This is also known as an inflation adjustment.
 Plan benefits may be adjusted upwards or downwards if the Plan’s financial health falls outside limits defined in the Plan’s funding policy.

 Visit the Cost of Living Adjustments (COLA) page for more information as well as past COLA percentages and the current percentage being paid to SPP retirees.